ItsXrgon/Prolog-Sous-Chef/project_report.md

 **ARGUMENT:**
 - `S`: The situation to validate

 **Comment:** Ensures each ingredient appears exactly once by verifying `count_stacks/3` returns 1 for each ingredient.
 Prevents duplicate ingredients.
-Critical for rejecting Query 5 (duplicate cheese).

 ---